 Cayenne peppers can also be used to make an effective pepper spray for keeping people and large animals at bay.
 With the proper training and guidance, it can be used even by youngsters, when going through a rough part of town or having to deal with bullies.
 When using the spray always aim for the face of the aggressor in order to have the best results.

-To make an effective pepper spray you will need cayenne peppers, black peppers, water, a tool to crush the pepper, a funnel, a container to brew the spray in and a container for the finished product.
+To make an effective pepper spray you will need cayenne peppers, black peppers, water, a tool to crush the pepper, a funnel, a container to brew the spray in, and a container for the finished product.

 Place the 5 – 10 medium cayenne peppers in a container and add water until the peppers barely float.
 Add 10 black peppers, use the tool to crush the peppers (you can also use a mixer).
 Add some more water depending on the capacity of the container for the finished product.
-Boil the mixture for 5 minutes, let it cool and add it in the container.
+Boil the mixture for 5 minutes, let it cool and add it to the container.
 You’re done!
 Pay attention when you use the spray, to not blind yourself.

 A word of advice on cayenne pepper use: